eric-switzer/act_software_overview/amcp_frame_io.md

 3. Assemble the data frame.
 The first 4 bytes are a counter and start-of-frame word. (so `frame_len` = 4).
 For each data entry in the frame from a given data source, loop through the number of entries using `num_XXX()`, set the `start` to -1, and call `map_field()`. `map_field` takes a pointer to a `frame_map_t` and assigns the data `start` to `frame_length` and the write-check field `check_start` start to `frame_check_len`.
 The number `perframe` must be a multiple of the `PULSE_RATE`.
 Also check if the data size is consistent with the `frame_map_t` size.
 The `period` is set to the ratio of the `PULSE_RATE` to `perframe`.
 Copy the data field name to the frame.
 Push to `frame_len` ahead by the number of data per frame times their size, and push the `frame_check_len` ahead by just the number of datum per frame.
 Only data in the io structs which are read from active hardware are allocated.
 4. Assemble the control parameter section of the frame.
 Rather than use `map_field`, build this directly in the function: 1) calculate the rate and period, 2) copy the name over, 3) copy over the location to point to fir this piece if data in the frame.
 For relays this is assumed to be 2 bytes.
 If it is not an on/off type (a relay) (TODO: what is that, then), assume it has size 4 and put -1 in its `ctrl_cmd_bit_map` entry, which is usually the bit number for a bitfield.

-Now the frame is assembled, but the "spec" for the frame needs to be built from it. `num_internal_spec` is the number of channels in the frame and `frame_len` is the total size in bytes.
+Now the frame is assembled, but the spec for the frame needs to be built from it. `num_internal_spec` is the number of channels in the frame and `frame_len` is the total size in bytes.
 Create a new`internal_spec` array, where each entry for a channel is a `frame_spec_t`.
 Procedure:

 1. copy the version, `ACT_SPEC_VERSION`
 2. For each data source, call `make_raw_spec`.
 This applies only to input data, and copies over the data type, rate, units and field name.
 The procedure is more complicatied for the KUKA bit fields, and constructs the bitfield description for each bit.